 When Should I Schedule a FACT?
 FACTs are conducted mid-semester (recommended during weeks 4-7) and after students have received at least one grade item and with enough of the semester left for potential changes in the instructor's approaches to facilitating learning.
 When requesting a FACT/eFACT visit, please consider a course from which you would get the most valuable feedback.
 CETL staff are happy to discuss this with you.

 What Happens in a FACT?
 After a FACT is requested, CETL assigns a trained FACT Consultant from a different college to visit one of the instructor's classes, usually during the last 20 minutes.
 The instructor is not present during the FACT visit.
 A similar process is conducted for eFACTs for online courses.

 The FACT Consultant asks the students to reflect on what helps and hinders their learning and to provide suggestions on how to improve their learning experiences in the course.
 The Consultant and the students discuss the responses and help one another better understand the learning process.

 After the FACT visit, the instructor and FACT Consultant meet to share the anonymous student feedback.
 Moreover, the instructor discusses with their students how they will use the feedback.

 Who are FACT Consultants?
 FACT Consultants provide a service to the USI community.
 They are trained to facilitate the FACT process.
 The training includes having a FACT conducted for one’s own class, observing a FACT visit, and conducting a FACT visit under observation.
-FACT Consultants and trainees meet at the beginning and end of the academic year to discuss common guidelines and process and to share insights and suggestions.
+FACT Consultants and trainees meet at the beginning and end of the academic year to discuss common guidelines and processes and to share insights and suggestions.
 FACT Consultants must adhere to confidentiality.

 To schedule a FACT visit, please complete the brief request form below.